explodinglabs/jsonrpcserver/README.md

 Route
 -----

-Now create a route to accept the RPC calls:
+Add a route to accept the RPC calls:

     @app.route('/', methods=['POST'])
     def index():